 I specialize in individual therapy and mostly work in that way, but for couples and family relationship problems, you may want to consider couples or family counseling.
 But it is also rather common for someone in marriage or family counseling to have their own counselor they see for individual therapy.
 If you have a psychiatrist or primary care doctor involved in your mental health treatment, it is often appropriate to simultaneously engage in outpatient talk therapy.
-You are welcome to talk to your psychiatrist or other service provider and/or contact us directly to get help determining if individual therapy is a good fit for you at this time.
-If you are feeling depressed and need someone to talk to, then remember someone is always available at the suicide hotline: 1-800-273-TALK, or call 911 for emergencies.
+You are welcome to talk to your psychiatrist or other service provider and/or contact me directly to get help determining if individual therapy is a good fit for you at this time.
+If you are feeling depressed and need someone to talk to, then remember someone is always available at the suicide hotline: 1-800-273-TALK, and you should call 911 for emergencies.

 Trust is a cornerstone of counseling.
 In short, we do our best to limit disclosures to only what information is absolutely necessary by law.
 We abide by the ACA code of ethics and Missouri and Federal law regarding privacy and confidentiality of client information.
 That includes HIPAA and FERPA laws that limit the disclosure of medical and education information, as well as assuring clients have access to their records.
 We are required to disclose information in (1) the case of a court order, (2) the mandated reporting of abuse or neglect of minors or the elderly, and (3) the duty to warn another party of foreseeable and life threatening harm.
 Furthermore, Isaac Crawford, PLPC is provisionally licensed under the direct supervision of Keith Wilson, LPC with New Leaf Counseling.
 So, Keith Wilson, LPC will have access to client records and be bound by the same confidentiality as Isaac Crawford, PLPC.
 Isaac Crawford, PLPC will at times consult, confidentially, with a small group of one to four professional counselors for the purpose of providing improved and ethical counseling services and client information will be shared in as limited of a manner as possible in that setting.